SCIM

 Options to automatically add a registration to a new user include:

-Make an API call from the user response complete lambda.
+• Make an API call registering the user to an application from the SCIM User Response Converter lambda which is called after the user is created.
 Ensure this idempotent as the lambda will be called any time the user is updated as well.

 SCIM Client Authentication